10KD/tetris/README.md

-# Tetris reloaded - an 8bit classic remade in html 5
+# Tetrix reloaded - an 8bit classic remade in html 5

 ## Overview

-Tetris reloaded is the classic tetris game updated to take advantage of html 5 and react.
+Tetrix reloaded is the classic tetris game updated to take advantage of html 5 and react.

 Users are given tetris pieces of various shapes and must find a way to stack them in a row.
 When a row is formed that row is deleted and the user may continue playing.